CRIB-project/artemis_crib/docs/guide/src/setting/new_users.md

 # Make New Users

 This section explains how to create working directories for individual users.
-With the overall structure now prepared, you are ready to start using `crib_artemis`!
+With the overall structure now prepared, you are ready to start using `artemis_crib`!

 ## Steps